hotwired-laravel/turbo-laravel/README.md

 ### Validation Responses

 By default, Laravel's failed exception redirects the user back to the page that sent the request.
-This is a bit problematic when it comes to Turbo Frames, since a form might be included in tha Turbo Frame that inherits the context of the page where it was inserted, and the form isn't part that page itself (it was included via Turbo Frame afterwards).
+This is a bit problematic when it comes to Turbo Frames, since a form might be included in tha Turbo Frame that inherits the context of the page where it was inserted in, and the form isn't part that page itself by default.
 We can't redirect "back" to display the form again with the error messages, because "back" might not have the form or might not even have a matching Turbo Frame.
 Instead, we have two options:

-1. Render a Blade view with the form as a non-200 HTTP Status code, which Turbo will look for a matching Turbo Frame inside the response and replace only that portion or page, but not changing pages with the Visit; or
+1. Render a Blade view with the form as a non-200 HTTP Status Code, which Turbo will look for a matching Turbo Frame inside the response and replace only that portion or page, but not changing pages with the Visit; or
 2. Redirect the request to a page that contains the form directly instead of "back".
 There you can render the validation messages and all that.
 Turbo will follow the redirect (303 Status Code) and fetch the Turbo Frame with the new form and update the existing one.

-The package ships with a middleware that you can apply to your web route group (in your `app/Http/Kernel.php` file).
+The package ships with a middleware that you can apply to your web route group (in your `app/Http/Kernel.php` file) called `\Tonysm\TurboLaravel\Http\Middleware\TurboMiddleware`.
 The middleware will catch any redirects triggered by failed validation exceptions and will apply some conventions to it.

 For any route name ending in `.store`, it will redirect back to a `.create` route with all the route params from the previous route.
 In the same way, for any `.update` routes, it will redirect back to a `.edit` route of the same resource.